saharmor/supercode/README.md

 1. **Command Not Recognized**
    - Speak clearly and at a moderate pace
-   - Ensure "cursor" prefix is clearly pronounced
+   - Ensure "Surf" prefix is clearly pronounced
    - Check microphone input levels
    - Try alternative command variations